coderehan/Android-Security-Interview-Preparation/README.md

 After:
 a.b()

-It doesn't make the application impossible to reverse engineer.
+It makes reverse engineering harder, but does not make it impossible.

 💡 Real-life example

-A thief may still be able to enter a house, but confusing the layout makes it harder for them to understand where everything is.
+Imagine giving someone a map where all the street names have been replaced with random letters.

+They still have the map, but understanding it becomes much harder.

 🎯 Interview answer

-«"Obfuscation makes reverse engineering more difficult by transforming readable code into less understandable code."»
+«"Code obfuscation makes reverse engineering harder by transforming readable code into less understandable code."»

 ---